KRakeesh04/s1/src/content/docs/programming-fundamentals/c-book/03-cpu.md

 ### Control Unit

-Controls the operation of the CPU and rest of the machine
+Controls the operation of the CPU and rest of the machine.
+Handles the decoding of instructions.

 ### Registers